GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Cadence

-**When to deploy:** ✅
-- Typically we do a full deploy twice weekly, on Tuesdays and Thursdays.
+- Most weeks, we plan to do a full deploy on Tuesday and Thursday.

-**When _not_ to deploy:** ❌
-- We try to avoid deploying on Fridays, to minimize the chances of introducing a bug and having to scramble to fix it before the weekend
-- When the deploy falls on a holiday, or any other time when many team members are on vacation, such as New Years / end of year.
+- We are able to deploy at any time, but off-cycle deploys should be communicated with on-callers if possible
+- We default to not deploying if we expect most of the team will be out on the day(s) following.
+Some examples are:
+   - Fridays
+   - Before a holiday
+   - Before a large part of the team is expected to be on leave

 ### Types of Deploys